kirengamartial/RwandaHeritagHub/README.md

-# Edut_ech
+# Rwanda Heritage Hub
-Rwanda Heritage Hub" is an online platform designed to connect students, educators, and lifelong learners with a wide variety of educational resources, including courses, tutorials, and learning materials.
-This project addresses the challenge of accessing quality educational content efficiently.
-I
+The Rwanda Heritage Hub is an immersive digital platform that celebrates and preserves the rich cultural heritage of Rwanda.
+Through cutting-edge technologies, it offers a curated exploration of diverse exhibits, providing detailed insights and multimedia experiences.
+This project invites users to embark on a captivating journey, fostering cultural understanding and appreciation.